 This is the licensed healthcare provider you see for most healthcare visits.
 This includes yearly checkups and general care.
-He or she may be one of these:
+They may be one of these:

 Family practice doctor.
 This type of doctor is trained to treat all members of families.
 This includes both children and adults.

-Physician’s assistant.
-This provider is also trained to give healthcare under the direction of a medical doctor.
-He or she can also do things such as give you an exam and write you prescriptions.
+Physician’s assistant (PA).
+This provider gives healthcare under the direction of a medical doctor.
+They can also do things such as give you an exam and write you prescriptions.